rearc-data/fred-data-products/docs/BAMLH0A1HYBB/product-description.md

 The dataset file included with this product is provided in CSV format.
 The included dataset contains the following columns:
 `DATE`, `BAMLH0A1HYBB`

-This dataset contains a historical time-series data of U.S. Census Bureau and U.S. Department of Housing and Urban Development, New Private Housing Units Authorized by Building Permits (PERMIT) starting from `1996-12-31`.
+This dataset contains a historical time-series data of ICE BofA BB US High Yield Index Option-Adjusted Spread (BAMLH0A1HYBB) starting from `1996-12-31`.

-The values within the data field labeled `BAMLH0A1HYBB` represent the total number of new building permits for private housing units in the US in `Thausands of Units` at the time of the corresponding `DATE` field.
-Values are based on seasonally adjusted annual rate.
+The values within the data field labeled `BAMLH0A1HYBB` represent Option-Adjusted Spread (OAS) of the ICE BofA US Corporate BB Index in `Percent` at the time of the corresponding `DATE` field.
+Values are not seasonally adjusted.

 ### Data Source
 This dataset is provided by the [Federal Reserve Bank of St. Louis](https://fred.stlouisfed.org/) Economic Data (FRED).